top of page

 Overview

 MyChart is a comprehensive medical portal used by UCSD health to provide direct access to medical record and facilitate communication between students and their healthcare providers.
-The core redesign focuses on the information accessbility so that UCSD students can easily locate the services and resources related to COVID-19 when needed.

 Role